rwxblastwave/Pythonista-Demo-Satellite-Recon/README.md

   - Full-height card layout with status messaging, live preview panel, and inline activity indicator.
   - Dedicated reset button to quickly return to pristine defaults.
   - Live status text keeps users informed about GPS, rendering, and geocoding progress.
+- **Mobile-ready live preview**
+  - Scrollable preview canvas with pinch-to-zoom, panning, and double-tap reset so you can inspect every pixel before exporting.
+  - Clear hint text reminds you to interact just like any native iOS photo viewer.
 - **Coverage control**
   - Adjustable square coverage from roughly **150 m up to 6 km**.
   - Coverage label shows both width and height using smart units (`123 m` or `1.2 km`).